 How are Elmhurst College and other funds applied?

 Elmhurst College Grants and Scholarships are applied electronically to the student's account.
 All funds, including other grants and loans, allocated for a particular term are applied to the student's account no more than ten days before the beginning of that term.

 College Grants may change if a student receives financial aid exceeding $4000 from an outside source.
-It is the student's responsiblity to check with the Office of Financial Aid to detemine the impact of the outside award on other aid sources.
+It is the student's responsibility to check with the Office of Student Financial Services to determine the impact of the outside award on other aid sources.

 How do I contact the Office of Student Financial Services at Elmhurst College?

 Is there a list of helpful websites for financial aid?